6 Reasons Why You Haven't Seen Any Changes!

 One thing my clients will say about me is that, "Pete doesn't believe in the scale!"
 My thought is this, if you lose 10lbs of fat but gain 10lbs of muscle, or if you gain 10lbs of fat but lose 10lbs of muscle, the scale shows no progress.
-In either of those scenarios the scale will show no change, but your clothes are fitting looser, and just by looking in the mirror you see some huge changes.
-That's why the scale can lie to you.
+In either of those scenarios the scale will show no change, but your clothes are fitting more loose, and just by looking in the mirror you see a few physical changes.
+That's why I say, "The scale can lie to you."
 In saying that, there can be reasons why you don't see any progress during your health and fitness journey.
-Here is a list of reasons:
+Here is a few of them:

 1. You're doing to much cardio-To much cardio can and will put your body in a catabolic state.
 When this happens your body will feed off of your hard earned muscle.
 Losing muscle can decrease strength and slow down your metabolism.

 2. You're not eating right-In terms of results, eating is 80-85% of your entire health/fitness program.
 If you're not eating the right foods you're just wasting time.
 You need to make sure you're getting enough protein/carbs/clean fats with your meal plan.
 You need to eat small meals often (5-6 times per day).

 3. You need to push yourself-This relates to working out.
 Do not be scared if the weight you're lifting isn't easy.
 It shouldn't be.
 Adding resistance to those muscle fibers will allow them to rip then heal, and grow!
 Remember, the more lean muscle you have the quicker your metabolism will be.

 4. REST!-This doesn't mean to sleep all day everyday..LOL.
 What this means is if you feel that working out every single day is productive and is beneficial for your body, you're wrong.
 Rest is just as important as working out.
 You have to give your body a chance to heal and recover.
 If you don't this can be counter-productive.
 Your body could plateau, or you could end up with an injury.